JoonasKemppainen/tea_cozy/README.md

-# tea_cozy
-Flexbox project on Codecademy
+# The Tea cozy -project
+Fun flexbox project I did while doing the Codecademy Full-Stack Engineer Career Path.
+Full project done by myself while using the tea-cozy-redline pic as reference.